 4.3.2 Magnetic energy and numerical simulations

-In order to establish a framework from which to predict and interpret our DCM data via the equation (4.5), it is crucial to provide a model for the MnAs tip's magnetization, and therefore for E_m .
+In order to establish a framework for the prediction and interpretation of our DCM data via Eq.
+(4.5), it is crucial to provide a model for the MnAs tip's magnetization, and therefore for $E_m$ .

 Analytical model